Ericsson/ecchronos/docs/TESTS.md

 ### Break down into end to end tests

 The `standalone-integration` tests runs a setup similar to the standalone application to verify automated repairs.
-The `osgi-integration` tests runs in a OSGi environment to verify that all services are available and verifies automated repairs.